This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 exception is when a ham operator simply reports,

-which means crystal clear audio, loud audio, and no perceptible
+which, in a nutshell, means crystal clear audio, loud audio, and

 Once you do this, you're relatively confident that the rest of your transmissions could easily